calum-m708/valorant-guessing-game/README.md

 # Project 2 - 'Valorant Guessing Game'

 Valorant Guessing Game is a frontend application based on characters and abilities from the video game **Valorant**.
 It displays a character from the game and four different abilities.
 The player has to pick the ability they believe belongs to the character displayed on screen.
-I made this as my second project for the General Assembly Software Engineering Immersive course, collaborating with **[Jordan Smyth](https://github.com/jsmyth1423/)**.
+I made this as my second project for General Assembly's Software Engineering Immersive course, pair-programming with **[Jordan Smyth](https://github.com/jsmyth1423/)**.
 This was my first experience building a project with **React.js**.

-**Technologies Used** - HTML, CSS, Javascript, React.js, Axios, Bulma, SASS, Postman, Node.js, Netlify

 **Duration** - 2 days

 **[Link](https://project-2-api.netlify.app/)**

+**Technologies Used** - HTML, CSS, JavaScript, React.js, Axios, Bulma, SASS, Postman, Node.js, Netlify

 ## The Brief